top of page

 We Will Rock You Cast- Scaramouche performs "Somebody To Love"

-Taking on Somebody to Love is no small feat – with its soaring vocal range, rich gospel-inspired harmonies, and raw emotional intensity, it’s one of Queen’s most vocally and musically demanding songs.
-From the very first note, it requires total commitment – breath control, dynamic precision, and the ability to blend while still delivering individual expression.
+Taking on Somebody to Love is no small feat.
+With its soaring vocal range, rich gospel-inspired harmonies, and raw emotional intensity, it’s one of Queen’s most vocally and musically demanding songs.
+From the very first note, it requires total commitment—breath control, dynamic precision, and the ability to blend while still delivering individual expression.
 The intricate layers of harmony test our timing and listening skills, while the dramatic build of the song pushes us to dig deep emotionally and connect with the story we're telling.
-But that’s exactly why we chose it.
-Songs like this push us out of our comfort zones.
-They stretch us as singers, challenge our musicianship, and strengthen our ability to work as an ensemble.
-Whether you're singing lead, supporting in harmony, or simply showing up to learn something new, every member grows through the process – vocally, creatively, and in confidence.

-🎥 Watch our teaser video below to get a sneak peek of the magic we created in rehearsal – the harmonies, the passion, and the joy of singing Queen together.
+🎥 Watch our teaser video below to get a sneak peek of the magic we created in rehearsal—the harmonies, the passion, and the joy of singing Queen together.

-To everyone who channelled their inner Freddie – we salute you.
+To everyone who channelled their inner Freddie—we salute you.

 Long live rock.
 Long live harmony.
 And long live the courage to sing out loud.